 Physical therapy can help relieve more serious pain.
 Stretching and strengthening the quadriceps, hamstrings, and other adjoining muscles.
 Leg movements and exercises will help stabilize the knee and improve its balance.
 In more severe cases, your knee may need surgical repair.
 Pre- and post-surgery patients will go through rehab treatment to speed their recovery.

-Dr. Nemirovsky uses the following research-based sports medicine treatments to restore knee function:
+Dr. Miro uses the following research-based sports medicine treatments to restore knee function:

 - Active Release Technique® (ART)